capitalch/sushant-documentation/python and ML/flask documentation version 0.3.md

 The code is more or less the same as that in local machine.
 There is some difference, see the code for making use of config.json file.
 You need to change the path for reading the file from current folder.
 By default the path is set to \webroot.
 So you use the code `cfgFilePath = os.path.expanduser('~') + '/ROOT/FlaskApp/config.json'` to change the path.

 This completes the code.
 If everything is fine after restarting the node you can browse at /graphql and make use of GraphQL web interface to check the GraphQL queries.
-One important nore: The logger writes to httpd/error_log file.
+One important note: The logger writes to httpd/error_log file.
 The logger.warning('logging information') is fine enough to log your data in error_log file.

 Total folder structure is as follows:
 ```